Liza Araneta Marcos: Early life and education

-Liza Araneta was born on August 21, 1959, in Manila, Philippines, to Manuel L. Araneta Jr., a Filipino basketball Olympian who was born in Iloilo City but was raised in Bago, Negros Occidental, and Milagros A. Cacho.
+Liza Araneta was born on August 21, 1959, in Manila, Philippines, to Manuel L. Araneta Jr., a Filipino basketball Olympian who was born in Iloilo City but was raised in Bago, Negros Occidental, and Milagros A. Cacho, and is the fifth child among eighth siblings.
 Both of her parents were of Spanish descent, and came from prominent political backgrounds, while her connection to the Araneta family is traced to her Basque roots.

 Araneta is also first cousins with Jeric Soriano, the father of filmmaker Paul Soriano.
 She, along with her husband were also the principal sponsors of Soriano's marriage with actress Toni Gonzaga.
 Aside from being affiliated with the Marcos family, she also has a connection with the Roxas family, as her father is the first cousin of Judith "Judy" Araneta-Roxas, the mother of politician Mar Roxas, which makes her and the former interior secretary second cousins.
 She also has ties with the Cojuangco family, as Milagros' youngest sister, Rosario A. Cacho, was married to Pedro Cojuangco, the eldest brother of former president Corazon Aquino.

-Araneta studied at the Ateneo de Manila University, where she graduated with a Bachelor of Arts in Interdisciplinary Studies in 1981, and got her Bachelor of Laws at the same university in 1985.
+Despite her diverse family connections, Liza grew up in a "strict" household, and later recalled her past experiences where her aunts inspect their maid’s room and check the room's cleanliness, and a "closet contest" with her siblings, where whoever sibling who has the cleanest closet is known to be rewarded.
+Growing up to her college life, Araneta later studied at the Ateneo de Manila University, where she graduated with a Bachelor of Arts in Interdisciplinary Studies in 1981, and got her Bachelor of Laws at the same university in 1985.
+Liza also recalled her experience for being a working student during her law student years, as her mother wouldn't pay her tuition as a way to value hardwork.
 After graduating from the Ateneo, Liza enrolled at the New York University, where she completed her post-graduate courses in criminal procedure.